tech-911/lendsqr-fe-test/README.md

 ## Features

--User Authentication: Secure login and logout functionalities.
+- User Authentication: Secure login and logout functionalities.
--User Dashboard: tables and cards for an overall view of user set.
+- User Dashboard: tables and cards for an overall view of user set.
--User Detail Page: provides more detail of the user from the table.
+- User Detail Page: provides more detail of the user from the table.

 ## Technologies Used